Salamit/programming-in-c-kochan/README.md

-My answers to Programming in C (3rd Edition) by Stephen G. Kochan.
+My answers to Programming in C (3rd Edition) by Stephen G. Kochan as part of the required reading for the Harvard cs50 course.

-Having searched for recent answers to the exercises I have put this on the web in the hopes that it can be of assistance to others.
+Having searched for recent answers to the exercises I have here in the hopes that it can be of assistance to others.
 Feel free to message me if the code could be better.

-I completing this book as part of the required reading for the Harvard cs50 course.
+You will find the book examples and exercises here.
+In each folder chapter is a folder for the book examples and a separate folder for the book exercises.

 Long live bytes!